neilSchroeder/cae-polars-tools/CONTRIBUTING.md

-# Contributing to CAE-Polars-Tools
+# Contributing to CAE-Polars

-Thank you for your interest in contributing to CAE-Polars-Tools!
+Thank you for your interest in contributing to CAE-Polars!
 This document provides guidelines and information for contributors.

 ## Code of Conduct